 Sea turtles spend at least 3-6 percent of their time at the surface for respiration and perhaps as much as 26 percent of their time at the surface for basking, feeding, orientation, and mating (Lutcavage et al., 1997).
 There have been no known documented sea turtle collisions with drilling and service vessels in the region (typical cruising speed is 10 knots [11.5 miles per hour]); however, collisions with small or submerged sea turtles may go undetected.
-The operator will adhere to the 2025 NMFS BiOp Vessel Strike Avoidance and Injured and/or Dead Aquatic Protected Species Reporting Protocols, which minimizes the potential for vessel strikes by requiring the use of visual observer (e.g., captain), vessel speed restrictions, and separation distances.
+The operator will adhere to the NMFS 2021 Amended ITS Appendix C: "Gulf of Mexico Vessel Strike Avoidance and Injured/Dead Aquatic Protected Species Reporting Protocols," which minimizes the potential for vessel strikes by requiring the use of visual observer (e.g., captain), vessel speed restrictions, and separation distances.
 Thus, effects on sea turtles from vessel strike are expected to be negligible but might be minor for undetected sea turtles underwater (e.g., vessel displacing water inadvertently moving sea turtles in wake).